oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

     urn%3Aietf%3Aparams%3Aoauth%3Arequest_uri%3AR3p_hzwsR7outNQSKfoX

-The federated authorization server SHOULD evaluate considering end-user's privacy and security if it wishes to request authorization challenges when it is being federated to.
+The federated authorization server SHOULD consider end-user's privacy and security to determine if it SHOULD request authorization challenges when being federated to.

 The client MUST provide any response obtained from the **federated** authorization server, by calling the *response_uri* of the respective **federating** authorization server using